ryanzec/coding-standards/README.md

 var created_date_time;
 ```

-Constants MUST use all upper case with underscore in place of spaces
+Constants must use all upper case with underscore in place of spaces

 ```javascript
 //good